-Summer days spent with my toes in the sand, grade-school field trips to see world-renowned performers, weekend visits to see Mickey Mouse, my childhood was filled with incredible, fun memories I consider myself lucky to have.
-Although I’ve since left Orlando and taken root in The Big Apple, I still have a strong appreciation for my hometown, and when I visit I’m reminded of the variety of things the city has to offer.
+My childhood was filled with incredible, fun memories, and from Summer days spent with my toes in the sand and grade-school field trips to see world-renowned performers t0 weekend visits to see Mickey Mouse, I know one thing: these are memories I am lucky to have.
+And although I’ve since left Orlando and taken root in “The Big Apple,” I still have a strong appreciation for my hometown, and when I visit, I’m reminded of the variety of things the city has to offer.

 Here are 12 things to do in Orlando with kids!

 Even though Orlando is in Central Florida, the coastline’s a mere hour or so away.
-Take a family road trip, and dip your toes into the Atlantic Ocean at Cocoa Beach (be sure to stop by the original Ron Jon Surf Shop) or at Daytona Beach (famous for the Daytona 500)!
+Take a family road trip and dip your toes into the Atlantic Ocean at Cocoa Beach (be sure to stop by the original Ron Jon Surf Shop) or at Daytona Beach (famous for the Daytona 500)!
 For calmer waves and clearer water, head to the Gulf!
 My all-time favorite spot is Siesta Key, which seems to always make the top 10 beach lists for its soft sand and serene vibe, or the equally popular beach next door, Clearwater.
 Of course, there are tons of other beaches you can access from Orlando, but these are some of my favorites.

-Visit International Drive 3 of 13
+2. Visit International Drive

-One of Orlando’s most popular tourist spots is International Drive — and it’s no surprise why.
+One of Orlando’s most popular tourist spots is International Drive, and it’s no surprise why.
 Oodles of fun, kid-friendly attractions are packed onto this vibrant and bustling street.
 Test your kids’ senses of fact versus fiction at Ripley’s Believe it or Not, and then pop over next door to WonderWorks (an upside-down building your kids will go gaga over) for laser tag and other fun activities.
 When you’re done, give your feet a rest while treating your eyes to a flick at Regal Pointe Orlando 20 & IMAX.
-Next, grab a bite at Taverna Opa for some yummy Greek food, or enjoy some mouth-watering BBQ at B.B.
+Next, grab a bite at Taverna Opa for some yummy Greek food or enjoy some mouth-watering BBQ at B.B.
 King’s Blues Club, both of which are in the same pavilion.

 Having access to top-notch water parks is one of the best things about Orlando.
 (If you didn’t know, Florida’s hot, folks!)
-Slide on down Summit Plummet, a breathtaking 120-foot waterslide, at Disney’s Blizzard Beach, or float around the lazy river at Disney’s Typhoon Lagoon.
+Slide on down Summit Plummet, a breathtaking 120-foot water slide, at Disney’s Blizzard Beach, or float around the lazy river at Disney’s Typhoon Lagoon.
 (You can also go snorkeling with sea critters at the latter!)
 On International Drive there’s also Wet ‘n Wild, for which you can nab a ticket for $55 max.
 Have a marine life lover in the family?
 Check out Sea World’s Aquatica, where they can slide through a water tube that doubles as an aquarium.
 I haven’t been myself, but I’ve heard it’s amazing!

 Just like beaches, there are a handful of springs within miles of Orlando.
 If you’re not from Florida, you likely haven’t been to one, so if you travel to Orlando definitely take advantage of the opportunity to go!
 On a hot summer day, taking a dip in a spring is just about the most refreshing thing you can do.
-Float downstream with your tush in an inflatable tube at Blue Srings State Park (where you can also see manatees — a must!) or at Kelly Park and State Reserve, or go canoeing or kayaking at Wekiwa Springs State Park.
+Float downstream with your tush in an inflatable tube at Blue Springs State Park (where you can also see manatees — a must!) or at Kelly Park and State Reserve, or go canoeing or kayaking at Wekiwa Springs State Park.

 If your kids are animal or ocean lovers to any extent, be sure to swing by SeaWorld, which has rides, shows, and marine animals galore.
 Sit in the Splash Zone at the famous Shamu “Believe” show, feed dolphins and pet stingrays (and sharks!), or, if your kids like roller coasters, hop onto one of the park’s two options, Manta and Kraken.
 If your kids really want to get up close and personal with marine life, pop over to one of SeaWorld’s sister parks, Discovery Cove, where they can swim with dolphins!

-Check Out Universal Studios Orlando 7 of 13
+6. Check Out Universal Studios Orlando

 Universal Studios and Universal Studios’ Islands of Adventure are super-fun spots for kids and adults of all ages.
 If you’re a roller-coaster junkie, the latter’s for you.
 Ride on the park’s famous Hulk, which takes off from a tunnel at 60 mph in just over 2 seconds flat (read: amazing), and, of course, if you’re a Harry Potter lover, check out the new Wizarding World.
 Make sure you get a butter beer (which are kid-friendly as they aren’t alcoholic), and check out Ollivanders Wand Shop.
 Just as much fun is Universal Studios, which has the awesome Twister ride as well as the newly added Simpsons Ride, which is a simulated roller coaster.
 Afterward, relax after a day on your feet, and grab a bite to eat at Universal Hard Rock Cafe or Jimmy Buffet’s Margaritaville at Universal CityWalk.

-Build Something Awesome at LEGOLAND Orlando 8 of 13
+7. Build Something Awesome at LEGOLAND Orlando

 Although I haven’t been myself, LEGOLAND’s got to be one of the most buzzed-about (and, from the looks of it, coolest) theme parks in Central Florida.
 I mean, come on, there’s a roller coaster made of LEGOs, for Pete’s sake.
 The entire park’s made of this kid-favorite toy!
-Even though the park is about an hourlong drive from Orlando, in Winter Haven, I’d say if your little guy or gal is a fan of the classic toy, it’s a must-see.
+Even though the park is about an hour-long drive from Orlando, in Winter Haven, I’d say if your little guy or gal is a fan of the classic toy, it’s a must-see.

-Take a Walk in Downtown Orlando 9 of 13
+8. Take a Walk in Downtown Orlando

 Believe it or not, downtown Orlando has a bunch of fun, kid-friendly things to do!
 Have a picnic, take a walk, or hop into a swan paddleboat at Lake Eola.
 If you’re more of a foodie, pop on over to Thornton Park, where you can nosh at top-rated restaurants.
 For some of the city’s cultural happenings, check out the Bob Carr for the Performing Arts, where the Orlando Philharmonic play and off-Broadway touring companies often stop by to perform.
 And, if you’re into comedy, catch a stand-up act at the SAK Comedy Lab, located on Orange Avenue, downtown’s main street.